Importance of Checking your Brake Pads

-Not only is appropriate brake pad inspection and maintenance crucial for your vehicle’s performance and longevity, but it is also important for your safety as a driver or passenger of a vehicle.
+Not only are the appropriate inspections of your brake pads crucial for your vehicle’s performance and longevity, but they are also important for your safety as a driver or passenger of a vehicle.

 Remember, brake pads are what slow down and stop your vehicle.
 If they’re not working properly, the consequences can be fatal.

-Is there a specific time to check your brake pads?
+Is there a specific time to check your brakes?

 There is no definite schedule for changing your vehicle’s brake pads.
-Therefore, to determine the amount of deterioration, you should check your vehicle’s brake pads on a regular basis.
-The manner in which and where you drive your vehicle determines the brake pads’ wear and tear.
-For example, if you drive in predominantly urban areas, your pads may wear faster compared to someone who drives on predominantly rural roads; that’s a result of the frequent stopping and starting in the congested areas.
+Therefore, to determine the amount of deterioration, you should check them regularly.
+How and where you drive your vehicle determines the brake pads’ wear and tear.
+For example, if you drive in predominantly urban areas, your pads may wear faster compared to someone who drives on predominantly rural roads; that’s a result of the frequent stopping and starting in congested areas.

-It would be wise to get your brake pads checked about every six months – every time your vehicle gets serviced.
-Alternatively, you can speak to one of our qualified automotive technicians here at APC to better understand what’s best for your specific vehicle.
+It would be wise to get your brakes checked about every six months – every time your vehicle gets serviced.
+Alternatively, you can speak to one of our qualified automotive technicians here at Auto Parts Central to better understand what’s best for your specific vehicle.

-Signals that your brakes may need to be replaced
+Signals that your brake pads may need to be replaced